 Huddles are weekly small group mentoring sessions for boys and girls ages 8 to 12 designed to develop their capacity for healthy relationships, practice skills to navigate abusive or exploitative situations, and cultivate in them intrinsic strength, value, and purpose.
 Along with Bible study, Huddle topics may include personal body safety, conflict management between siblings and peers, processing grief and loss, stress management and grounding techniques, long-term and short-term goal setting, and leadership development.
 Huddles are Frontline Response’s primary vehicle for prevention.
-In 2019, 34 children joined Huddles at two Metro Kids locations.
+In 2019, 34 children joined Huddles at two of our locations.

 Parent Huddles are monthly opportunities for parents and guardians to share a meal with the Frontline Response staff, build supportive relationships with each other and the staff, and learn more about what their children are learning at Kids Club and Huddles.
 As many of the parents are under-resourced, Parent Huddles allow for staff to identify and meet the various needs of each family.